Whether you’re new to the volleyball game or a seasoned pro, it’s important to have a foundational understanding of volleyball rules and terms.

-- 6 players on the floor at any one time - 3 in the front row and 3 in the back row
+- Only 6 players on the floor at any given time: 3 in the front row and 3 in the back row.

-- Points are made on every serve for wining team of rally (rally-point scoring).
+- Points are made on every serve for the winning team of rally (rally-point scoring).

-- Player may not hit the ball twice in succession.
-(A block is not considered a hit.)
+- Players may not hit the ball twice in succession (a block is not considered a hit).

 - Ball may be played off the net during a volley and on a serve.